[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 I can imagine ways that a “rational theocracy” and “conservative patriarchy” might not be terrible to live under, given exactly the right conditions.
 But you don’t get to choose exactly the right conditions.
 You get to choose the extremely constrained set of conditions that “capture Gnon”.
 As outside civilizations compete against you, your conditions will become more and more constrained.

-Nyan talks about trying to avoid “a future of meaningless gleaming techno-progress burning the cosmos”.
+Warg talks about trying to avoid “a future of meaningless gleaming techno-progress burning the cosmos”.
 Do you really think your walled garden will be able to ride this out?

 Hint: is it part of the cosmos?